nstbayless/CV1-controls/README.md

 ## How to apply

 Use an ips patcher, such as flips or Lunar IPS.
-A variety of .ips files are provided depending on what you want.
+A variety of .ips files are provided depending on what you want, and whether you're patching an already-hacked ROM.

-If you're not use what you want, you likely want `cv1-controls-catch-vcancel-inertia.ips`.
+If you're not use what you want, and you're not combining this hack with another hack such as *Ultimate Castlevania*, use `cv1-controls-catch-vcancel.ips` to start with.

 The following sections explain the different options available.